andreusjh99/andreusjh99.github.io/_posts/2021-09-22-automatic-speech-recognition.md

 ## Inputs

-The input of an ASR system is audio recordings.
+The input of an ASR system is audio recordings, as you may expect for a speech recognition system.
 To allow the models to perform better, however, **features are extracted** from the audio sequences in a preprocessing step.
 These extracted acoustic features are then passed into the models instead of the raw audio recording.

 Two popular forms of input acoustic features for ASR are:
-1. the <a href="https://asset-pdf.scinapse.io/prod/2062826588/2062826588.pdf" target="_blank">**Mel-Frequency Cepstral Coefficients (MFCCs)**</a>
+1. the **Mel filter bank coefficients**.
-2. the **Mel filter bank coefficients**.
+2. the <a href="https://asset-pdf.scinapse.io/prod/2062826588/2062826588.pdf" target="_blank">**Mel-Frequency Cepstral Coefficients (MFCCs)**</a>

 The generation of both types of features from raw audio signals follow a similar procedure.
 In this procedure, the Mel filter bank coefficients are computed first.
-The MFCCs can then be obtained (if needed) from the filter bank coefficients with additional processing (see <a href="https://haythamfayek.com/2016/04/21/speech-processing-for-machine-learning.html" target="_blank">here</a> for more info).
+The MFCCs can then be obtained (if needed) from the filter bank coefficients with additional processing.

 Typically, the procedure goes like this:
 1. An audio signal goes through a **pre-emphasis filter** to amplify the high frequencies.